afirdousi/angular2-jasmine-karma/README.md

 ## About the Project

-> This is a "Angular Restaurant" website which is a virtual restaurant displaying a list of menu items.
-User will be able to choose items online, add it to their card and then place an online order with different payment methods.
+> This is a "Angular Restaurant" website, a virtual restaurant displaying a list of menu items.
+User will be able to choose items online, add it to their cart and then place an online order with different payment methods.
 (Status: IN PROGRESS)

 ## Before you run the application